 New England and North Eastern USA

-From the glorious ocean beaches of Cape Cod, the stunning White Mountains of New Hampshire and Vermont's Green Mountain National Forest, to the rolling Berkshire Hills and Connecticut Countryside there really are no shortage of stunning vistas and photograph opportunities in this beautiful part of the states.
+From the glorious ocean beaches of Cape Cod, the stunning White Mountains of New Hampshire and Vermont's Green Mountain National Forest, to the rolling Berkshire Hills and Connecticut countryside there really is no shortage of stunning vistas and photograph opportunities in this beautiful part of the states.

 Massachusetts - The Bay State